 Hartley gives an exercise problem to develop a ConditionVariable class, which may be used in synchronized methods [4].
 Using the class, the existing translation can be used to obtain Java programs from coarse-grained solutions.
-However, the implementation of ConditionVariable is inefficient because a signal operation on an instance of ConditionVariable is implemented by no-tifyAll() on the object that encapsulates the instance.
+However, the implementation of ConditionVariable is inefficient because a signal operation is implemented by notifyAll().
 Our approach is to develop a direct translation from coarse-grained solutions to efficient Java monitor programs.
 The translation is an application of specific notification locks.